Yorkshire Guide - main picture

 Filey

-Filey is by far the best resort for children, with a lovely calm and pleasant atmosphere.
+Filey is by far the best resort for small children, with a lovely calm and pleasant atmosphere.
 Much smaller than Brid or Scarborough, it's a gentle place with a magnificent sandy beach that's family friendly in the middle and dog friendly at the ends.
 To the North of the bay is Filey Brigg, a rocky outrcrop going out to sea which is full of rock pools that kids love to poke about in, and possibly the lumpiest path ever.
-There are parks, lots of small shops, tea rooms, fishing cobles, camp sites, donkey rides and a pure 1950's atmosphere.
+There are parks, lots of small shops, fishing cobles, camp sites, donkey rides and a pure 1950's atmosphere.
 Not a place for those seeking excitement.

 view of Scarborough